THE SPIRIT OF RELIGION

 Thus, as the Lord told His disciples when they were trying to decide who was the greatest, “You need to be converted.”
 In the Kingdom, he who is greatest is servant of all.

 One of the seven angels who had the seven bowls came and said to me, “Come, I will show you the punishment of the great prostitute, who sits on many waters.
 With her the kings of the earth committed adultery and the inhabitants of the earth were intoxicated with the wine of her adulteries.”
 (Revelation 17:1,2)

-There are not many topics in the Bible that have two consecutive chapters devoted to it.
+Few topics in the Bible have two consecutive chapters devoted to them.
 But the subject of religion is important and has practical consequences for most of us.

 Religion is termed, in the passage above, a “prostitute” and an adulteress.
 This is because it seeks spiritual relationships with people.
 The only true husband of a human being is the Lord Jesus Christ.
 Oneness with Him brings us righteousness, love, joy, and peace.